 How to Develop Resilience, and Why You Should!

-Do you have resilience, an vital emotional intelligence toolThink of resilience like the way in which you use the tools you already have.
+Do you have resilience, an vital emotional intelligence toolThink of resilience as the WAY in which you use the tools you already have.

 • Bounce back stronger from a harsh job review or layoff